Energy-peak based method to measure top quark mass via B-hadron decay lengths: General description of the analysis

 For our top quark mass extraction, we will consider only a limited range of $L_B$, to maximize the stability of our results and the precision attainable.
 We found that the calculation of the double convolution becomes numerically challenging when evaluated for very large decay lengths.
 As there {is only 5\% of the total data at $L_B>20$~mm}, we use the range $L_{B}\in [0,20]$~mm.
 For our measurement, there is no lower limit on the range of $B$-hadron decay lengths, but in practice, experiments have a minimum threshold of $\mathcal{O}(1)$~mm on decay length.
 We find that our results change negligibly when we increase the lower limit of the $B$-hadron decay length to 1 mm.
 As this threshold is experiment-dependent, we quote results for a fitting range starting at 0 mm in the following.

 The exponent $\nu$ in Eq.~(\ref{ansatz_LB}) is in principle a parameter of our template that would need to be floated in the fit.
 This is a new parameter compared to our original ansatz of Ref.~\cite{Agashe:2012bn}, which corresponds to $\nu=1$.
 Variations of $\nu$ mostly change the shape of the $b$ quark energy spectrum in the tail regions, which have a greater importance for this application than in our earlier work.
 Its value participates in the definition of our template and we find $\nu=0.3$ as optimal for minimizing overall bias in our result.
+In principle, $\nu$ can be measured independently of our method by fitting the tails of the $b$-jet energy spectrum.
+We measured $\nu = 0.3$ by fitting the tails of Monte Carlo generated $b$-jet energies.
+We note that the bias our method is not very sensitive to our choice of $\nu$.

 Having set these hyper-parameters, as summarized in Table~\ref{tab:hyper-parameters-best}, all that remains to be done is to fit the decay length data to the fitting function Eq.~(\ref{ansatz_LB}), and obtain $E_b^{\text{rest}}$ and its uncertainty from a $\chi^2$ analysis.
 Then $m_{\text{top}}$ is obtained from $E_b^{\text{rest}}$.